altrumai/.github/profile/README.md

 - *Encourage innovation by using a framework within which AI can be developed and used creatively, yet safely, respecting human rights, promoting fairness, and avoiding discrimination or harm.*
 - *Enjoy the dedicated support and service level agreements (SLAs) tailored to the organisation's needs, ensuring quick resolution of any issues.*

-### **Our Offerings**
+### **AligneAI Offerings**

-- **Private Workspace Deployment**: Your AI models run in an isolated environment, ensuring that your data never leaves your control.
+- **Private & On-prem Workspace Deployments**: Your AI models run in an isolated environment (Aligne cloud or on your premises), ensuring that your data never leaves your control.
+- **Ethical AI and safety guardrails**: Aligne's data privacy, Ethical and AI safety compliance guardrails.
-- **Open Source Models**: Full access to the model's source code, allowing for customisation and transparency.
+- **Open Source Models**: Complete access to the model's weights, training process and related research.
+Allowing for customisation and transparency.
-- **Scalable AI Solutions**: From small projects to enterprise-level deployments, our platform scales with your needs.
+- **Scalable AI Solutions**: From small projects to enterprise-level deployments, AligneAI scales with your needs.
-- **Dedicated Support**: Expert assistance to help you integrate and optimise AI models for your specific requirements.
+- **Dedicated Support**: Expert assistance to help you integrate and optimise custom AI models for your specific requirements.

 ### **Benefits of Using AligneAI**